 Solar flares are dramatic bursts of particles and radiation from the solar atmosphere produced when energy is released suddenly from the coronal magnetic field.
 Although flares have a very beautiful appearance at short wavelengths (extreme UV and X-rays), the majority of the flare radiation is emitted in the optical part of the spectrum, which is thus a region rich in diagnostic information.
 This project will focus on the analysis of ground-based solar flare observations, taken with the Swedish Solar Telescope and other ground-based instruments.
 Possible research topics include

 - Optical line plasma diagnostics – e.g. using high-order Balmer lines to determine the electron density and its evolution through a flare;

-- Spatial and temporal characterisation of H-alpha emission and comparison with model predictions;
+- Spatial and temporal characterisation of H-alpha and Ca 8542 emission, including spectropolarimetry and comparison with model predictions;

 - Examination of the magnetic field variations at the location of flare optical emission.